debaycisse/fullstack-uni-helsinki/part0/excercise_0.4.md

 ```
 sequenceDiagram

+title: A scenerio where the user creates a new note on page https://studies.cs.helsinki.fi/exampleapp/notes - part 0.4
 browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
 Note left of server: after posting was done here, the server redirects browser to  https://studies.cs.helsinki.fi/exampleapp/note